-After detecting the lens candidates, a model describing its total mass distribution is required for nearly all applications and also helps to reject some false-positive candidates \citep{marshall09, sonnenfeld13, chan15, taubenberger22}.
-Since the sample of known lenses is increasing rapidly, current Monte-Carlo Markov-Chain (MCMC) based techniques \citep[e.g.,][]{jullo07, suyu10a, sciortino20, fowlie20} are no longer sufficient to model all of them as the MCMC sampling is very time and resource consuming and requires a lot of human input.
-Therefore \citet{hezaveh17} proposed and demonstrated the possibility of using convolutional neural networks (CNNs) to predict the mass model parameter values for high-resolution and pre-processed, lens-light-subtracted, images.
-This was further improved and explored by the same team \citep{levasseur17, morningstar18, morningstar19}, and also \citet{pearson19, pearson21} presented a CNN for modeling high-resolution lens images.
-For the LSST Dark Energy Science Collaboration, \citet{wagnercarena21} developed so-called Bayesian neural networks to model HST-like lenses after lens light subtraction in analogy to \citet{hezaveh17}, while in their follow-up work they extended it to HST-like images without prior lens light subtraction \citep{park21a}.
-To complement this, we presented as part of our ongoing Highly Optimized Lensing Investigations of Supernovae, Microlensing Objects, and Kinematics of Ellipticals and Spirals \citep[HOLISMOKES, ][]{suyu20} programme in \citet[][hereafter S21b]{schuldt21a} a CNN to model strongly lensed galaxy images.
+After detecting the lens candidates, a model describing their total mass distribution is required for nearly all applications; this also helps to reject some false-positive candidates \citep{marshall09, sonnenfeld13, chan15, taubenberger22}.
+As the sample of known lenses is increasing rapidly, current Monte-Carlo Markov-Chain (MCMC)-based techniques \citep[e.g.,][]{jullo07, suyu10a, sciortino20, fowlie20} are no longer sufficient to model all of them, because the MCMC sampling is very time consuming and resource dependent, and requires a lot of human input. \citet{hezaveh17} therefore proposed and demonstrated the feasibility of using convolutional neural networks (CNNs) to predict the mass model parameter values for high-resolution and pre-processed, lens-light-subtracted images.
+This was further improved and explored by the same team \citep{levasseur17, morningstar18, morningstar19}, and \citet{pearson19, pearson21} also presented a CNN for modeling high-resolution lens images.
+For the LSST Dark Energy Science Collaboration, \citet{wagnercarena21} developed so-called Bayesian neural networks to model HST-like lenses after lens light subtraction in analogy to \citet{hezaveh17}, while in their follow-up work, they extended their approach to HST-like images without prior lens light subtraction \citep{park21a}.
+To complement this, as part of our ongoing Highly Optimized Lensing Investigations of Supernovae, Microlensing Objects, and Kinematics of Ellipticals and Spirals \citep[HOLISMOKES, ][]{suyu20} programme, in \citet[][hereafter S21b]{schuldt21a} we presented a CNN designed to model strongly lensed galaxy images.
 This CNN predicts the five singular isothermal ellipsoid (SIE) mass model parameter values (lens center $x$ and $y$, complex ellipticity $e_\text{x}$ and $e_\text{y}$, and the Einstein radius $\theta_\text{E}$) for the lens galaxy mass distribution using ground-based HSC images.